openforis/collect-earth-online-doc/docs/source/project/qaqc.rst

 When you implement Quality Control, you will be able to use the QAQC Administrator Review Mode.
 See :doc:`/project/reviewdata` for more information.

+You will also be able to use the QAQC Dashboard.
+See :doc:`/project/qaqcdashboard` for more information.